pakerfeldt/node-red-contrib-fermentation-controller/Automated_fermentation.md

 of doing this is to connect it to your MQTT broker.
 Refer to iSpindel documentation on how to do that.

 ## Brewfather
 Worried about not getting readings to Brewfather when changing to MQTT?
 Don't worry, you can create a very small flow in Node-RED that takes your readings from MQTT and forwards them to Brewfather as if the iSpindel was directly connected.
+See [Forwarding to Brewfather](#forwarding-to-brewfather)

 # Node-RED